From visitors to iterators

 Back to the problem

-Now, can we use some kind of visitor to turn a tree of type 'a sometree
+Now, can we use some kind of visitor to turn a tree of type

-into a cascade of type 'a cascade
+'a sometree into a cascade of type

 At first sight, this does not seem very easy, because of two issues: